SajidK25/viewshark/f_modules/m_frontend/m_donations/api/README.md

-# ViewShark Donations API Documentation
+# EasyStream Donations API Documentation

-This API allows external applications to interact with the ViewShark donation system.
+This API allows external applications to interact with the EasyStream donation system.
 All requests require authentication using an API key.

 ## Authentication